Vincent-Mattana/Decoder/project-context.md

 1. **Top Section**:
    - Title "Decoder" is centered at the top
    - Control buttons are positioned in the corners
+   - "Reset" button moved to the bottom section
-   - "Reset" and "Enter Code" buttons in the top-left corner
+   - "Enter Code" input field moved to the bottom section
    - "Next Message" button in the top-right corner

 2. **Middle Section**:
    - "Secret Message:" title is centered horizontally at the top of the message container
-   - Message code eye emoji appears inline directly next to the title for easy access
+   - Message code display mechanism moved to the bottom section
    - Secret message container is precisely positioned at 45% from the top of the viewport, creating perfect vertical alignment between the title and keyboard
    - Message uses large runic symbols (2.25rem font size) for better visibility
    - Gray background fits tightly around the message content